 362. The first conclave to train international leaders in the spreading of communism was convened in 1864 and was sparsely attended.

-363. In 1872, The Hague was the site of a second international communist organizing meeting, but disputes arose over who was to be the director of implementing the plan, and Marx moved his efforts to New York City.
+363. The Hague was the site of a second international communist orginazing meeting in 1872.
+Disputes arose over who was to be the director of implementing the plan, and Marx moved his efforts to New York City.

 364. Americans of the 1870s did not look favorably upon the ideals of communism, and Marx returned to Europe.
 But the seed had been dropped, and “socialist” organizations began to be developed with emphasis on “class struggle” as an effective tool for indoctrination.

 366. Ho Chi Minh (Vietnam), Pol Pot (Cambodia) and Mao Zedong (China) received their training through the Comintern.
-Those leaders and Russia’s Lenin and Stalin eventually killed or imprisoned millions upon millions of their own people to establish and maintain their “utopian” dreams…… None of their governments were identical.
+Those leaders and Russia’s Lennin and Stalin eventually killed or imprisoned millions upon millions of their own people to establish and maintain their “utopian” dreams…… None of their governments were identical.
 Their appeals of equality and security were just paths to power.

 367. A time line sketch may be helpful: